SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/clausal-relationships.md

 ####### tag questsions

 »⟮A tag question⟯« is ⟮＿an interrogative clause＿⟯ which is formed from ⟮＿a declarative clause＿⟯ plus ⟮＿a question tag＿⟯.
-Tag questions express polar questions.
+⟮＿Tag questions＿⟯ express ⟮＿polar questions＿⟯.
-A question tag is a constitent required for creating a tag question.
+»⟮A question tag⟯« is ⟮＿a constituent＿⟯ required for ⟮creating ＿a tag question＿⟯.
-A question tag may be a question tag simple lexical unit, or a question tag complex constituent. a question tag simple lexical unit is a question tag which is a single lexical unit. a question tag complex constituent is a question tag which is a constituent with more complex internal structure.
+⟮＿A question tag＿⟯ may be ⟮＿a question tag simple lexical unit＿⟯, or ⟮＿a question tag complex constituent＿⟯.
+»⟮a question tag simple lexical unit⟯« is ⟮＿a question tag＿⟯ which is ⟮a single ＿lexical unit＿⟯.
+»⟮a question tag complex constituent⟯« is ⟮＿a question tag＿⟯ which is ⟮＿a constituent＿ with more complex internal structure⟯.
-In a tag question, both the declarative clause and the question tag can (possibly) have positive/negative polarity.
+In ⟮＿a tag question＿⟯, ⟮both ＿the declarative clause＿ and ＿the question tag＿⟯ ⟮can (possibly) have ＿positive/negative polarity＿⟯.
-The four possible polarity combinations in a tag question may create various combinations of polarity of the expected answer and pragmatic effects.
+The ⟮four (2*2)⟯ ⟮possible ＿polarity＿ combinations⟯ in ＿a tag question＿ may create ⟮various combinations of⟯ ⟮＿polarity of the expected answer＿⟯ and ⟮＿pragmatic effects＿⟯.
-Most languages have multiple different question tags.
+Most languages have ⟮multiple different⟯ question tags.

-Examples of question tags:
-en|right?|no?, or no?
-de|stimmts?, gell?, wa?, ne?|nicht wahr?, oder nicht? es|verdad?|no?

 ## (clausal) relationshps

 ### syntactic

-Subordinate clause =syn= dependent clause
-A subordinate/dependent clause cannot stand alone as a sentence.
-Independent clause =syn= main clause root clause =syn= matrix clause
-Independent/main clause ≈syn≈ root/matrix clause
-A independent clause can stand alone as a sentence.
+»⟮A independent clause⟯« is ⟮＿a clause＿⟯ that ⟮could be a sentence on its own⟯.
+»⟮A dependent clause⟯« is ⟮＿a clause＿⟯ that ⟮could not be a sentence on its own⟯.
+⟮All⟯ dependent clauses ⟮c_;are⟯ subordinate clauses, ⟮c_;but not the reverse⟯.
+⟮＿A clause＿⟯ is ⟮＿embedded＿⟯ in ⟮c_-;another ＿clause＿⟯ if ⟮it is part of it⟯.
+A subordinate clause is a clause which is embedded in and thus in a relationship of subordination with another clause.
+»⟮A matrix clause⟯« is the clause in which a subordinate clause is embedded.
+»⟮The main/root clause⟯« is the uppermost (tree-wise) matrix clause in the sentence.

 #### independent clause

 ##### (null) subjects

-A null subject is a unpronounced/elided subject.
+»⟮A null subject⟯« is a ⟮＿unpronounced＿⟯ ⟮c_;＿subject＿⟯.
-A null-subject language is a language which permits null subjects in independent clauses.
-An independent clause always features a subject or has a null subject.
+»⟮A null-subject language⟯« is ⟮＿a languoid＿⟯ which ⟮permits ＿null subjects＿⟯ ⟮in ＿independent clauses＿⟯.
-Languages I speak that are null-subject languages are spanish and japanese.
+Languages I speak that are ＿⟮null-subject⟯ languages＿ are ⟮spanish⟯ and ⟮c_;japanese⟯.

 #### subordinate clauses

-A subordinate clause is a clause that is in a relationship of subordination.
 Subordinate clauses correspond to CPs in syntax.
 (I think, so don't study yet) ^Thus, they may be adjuncts of the VP or complements of the verb, including in japanese

 ##### embedded questions

-An embedded question is a question that is a subordinate clause.
+»⟮An embedded question⟯« is ⟮＿a question＿⟯ that is ⟮＿a subordinate clause＿⟯.

 ##### relative clause

-A ⟮relative clause⟯ is a ⟮subordinate clause⟯ which ⟮describes the referent of its head⟯.
+»⟮A relative clause⟯« is ⟮＿a subordinate clause＿⟯ which ⟮describes ＿the referent＿ of its head⟯.
-In indo-european languages, a relative clause is generally introduced by a relative pronoun. e.g. I met a furry who was passionate.
+»⟮A relative pronoun⟯« is ⟮＿a pronoun＿⟯ that ⟮introduces ＿a relative clause＿⟯. e.g. I met a furry who was passionate.

 ### semantic